 Fundamental Estate Planning in Florida

-Serving Clients & their Families in St. Petersburg, Florida and the Surrounding Areas
+Serving Clients in St. Petersburg, Florida and the Surrounding Areas

-There are many different legal strategies you might consider implementing as you design your estate plan.
+Comprehensive estate planning encompasses many different legal strategies.
 Regardless, there are a handful of “must have” estate planning documents you must create before anything else.

 You should have: (i) a will – everyone needs a will; (ii) a living will for decisions concerning treatment when you cannot make or communicate your own wishes; (iii) financial and health care powers of attorney authorizing “agents” you know and trust to take care of your financial matters and make your health care decisions when you are unable to do so yourself; and (iv) a legal authorization that allows a loved one or friend to access your medical information.
 Additionally, based on your situation, a trust may also be necessary to manage, protect and eventually distribute your assets.